 If you are able to reach an agreement with your lender, try to get it in writing.

-You may need to refer to this later if for some reason the lender reneges on the deal or places a negative mark on your credit report even though they had agreed not to.
+You may need to refer to this later if the lender reneges on the deal or places a negative mark on your credit report even though they’d agreed not to.